 Supporting MOH and Local Government Efforts.

-- Seconding staff to health ministries in Uganda, Kenya, Burkina Faso, and Sierra Leone to support their responses.
+- Seconding staff to health ministries in Uganda, Kenya, Burkina Faso, and previously Sierra Leone to support their responses.

 - Supporting Ministries in devising guidelines that enable CHWs to play an effective role in national and local responses, as well as guidance on their communications strategies.